bnabriss/jquery-form-validation/README.md

 ```

 #### Customize options
-You can pass your custom options as a second parameter to constructor.
+You can pass your custom options as a second parameter to the constructor.
 ```javascript
 $(document).on('blur', '[data-validator]', function () {
     new Validator($(this), {/* your options here*/});
 });
 ```
-and here is a table of available options
+And here is a table of available options

 | Tables        | default  |description  |
 | ------------- | :------:|------|